altis82/FL5G/README.md

 In this project there are 2 folders:
 - Centralized learning: We run 1 Server to collect all data from 2 clients using mqtt.
 Each of them will publish 5000 records.
-When the server receives all data, it starts the centralized training.
+Each of client will take 5000 records from the csv file then sends to server.
+When the server receives all data, it will save into `recive_data.csv` and starts the centralized training.
 There is a json config file to configure the mqtt broker, and topics.
 - FL learning: We run 1 server to aggregate weights  and distribute to clients.
-To run Client we input the id, data path file, and target column to predict
+To run Client we input the id, data path file, and target column to predict.

 ## Requirements
 - mqtt, conda, flower, matplotlib, pandas